postsharp/Metalama.Documentation/content/conceptual/aspects/simple-aspects/overriding-methods.md

 You can get to the target of the aspect by calling the <xref:Metalama.Framework.Aspects.IMetaTarget.Method?text=meta.Target.Method> property, which exposes all relevant information about the current method: its name, its list of parameters and their types, and so on.

-So if you want to get to the name of the method you are targeting from the aspect code, you can do so by calling <xref:Metalama.Framework.Code.IMethod.Name?text=meta.Target.Method.Name>.
+So if you want to get to the name of the method you are targeting from the aspect code, you can do so by calling <xref:Metalama.Framework.Code.INamedDeclaration.Name?text=meta.Target.Method.Name>.
 You can get the qualified name of the method by calling the `meta.Target.Method.ToDisplayString()` method.

 Now let's see how this information can be used to enhance the log aspect that is already created.